Back to all

 Coming next:

 A EuroVelo 10 multistakeholder platform will also be created to support and sustain cooperation between stakeholders after the project end.
 It will be a platform for promotion, networking, business opportunities and knowledge exchange.
-More information will be available on the page towards the end of the project.
+More information will be available on this page towards the end of the project.

 BBU project partners: